-Learning a language is not as easy as it seems.
-You might have spent years learning it whole-heartedly, but still, aren’t even close to mastering it.
-This is because learning a new language could take months and even years of dedicated study.
-Not to forget, this will only help you become conversational.
+Obviously, learning a language is difficult.
+It could take months and even years of dedicated study.
+And that’s to achieve a conversational level, or working proficiency.
 In case you want to be fluent, then complete immersion in the native country is what you will need!

 In a recent study conducted by Swedish scientists, it was found that learning a foreign language could increase the size of your brain.
 They reached this conclusion after scanning the brains of people who learned a second language.

-The participants were classified into two categories: young military recruits with a flair for varied languages and a control group of medical science students who although studied hard, but not languages.
+The participants were classified into two categories: young military recruits with a flair for varied languages and a control group of medical science students who studied a lot, but not specifically languages.

-It was found that brain structures of the control group remained unchanged while the brains of the language students showed significant signs of development in terms of size.
+They found that brain structures of the control group remained unchanged, while the brains of the language students showed significant signs of development in terms of size.

-A new paper published in the journal Cognition used a Facebook-quiz-powered method to understand how human being learns a language, and what impact age has on this process.
+A new paper published in the journal Cognition used a Facebook-quiz-powered method to understand how humans learn a language, and what impact age has on this process.

-The study found that you are more likely to obtain a native-like fluency in the language if you start learning it before the age of 18 than if you start leaning later.
+The study found that you are more likely to obtain native-like fluency if you start learning before the age of 18 than if you start leaning later.
 However, this doesn’t mean that adults can’t attain fluency just because they started late.

 The study found that thousands of adults who started learning after they were at least 20 years old were able to attain a native-level fluency.